IRATI/stack/README.md

 ###### 3.2.2.4.3 Forwarding policy: LFA
 This policy extends the default forwarding policy with reliability capabilities.
 The routing algorithm populates the forwarding table computing multiple N-1 port-ids per each destination address, using the Loop-Free Alternates (LFA) algorithm.
-One port-id is the active one, and the other ones are the backup ones.
+One port-id is the active one, and the other port-ids are the backup ones.
 If an N-1 port becames unusable, the forwarding algorithm switches to the backup port-ids for all destination addresses where the failing port-id was the active one.